-Some people use the term “lazy bowel” to refer to slowed digestion.
-Slowed digestion is a symptom of a condition rather than a condition itself.
+Some people use the term lazy bowel syndrome to refer to slow digestion.
+Slow digestion is a symptom of a condition rather than a condition itself.

 A person who has slowed digestion may experience other symptoms, such as infrequent bowel movements, constipation, and straining.

 Read on to find out the causes of a lazy bowel and the other symptoms that may accompany it.
 Various treatment options could aid proper digestion and help alleviate symptoms.

 A lazy bowel is not a diagnosable medical disorder.
 However, many people use this term to refer to slowed digestion.